hongjianjin/sRNAtools/README.md

 | Sample2 | Sample2_L001_R1_001.fastq.gz |

-If there are multiple lanes (fastq.gz files) per sample,  concatenate multiple fastq.gz filenames by comma in the second column like:
+* Format2 (2 columns) for single_end_multiLanes.
+If there are multiple lanes (fastq.gz files) per sample,  concatenate multiple fastq.gz filenames by comma in the second column:
-* format2 (2 columns) for single_end_multiLanes:

 |   |   |
 |---|---|